 1. How Prilosec works

-Prilosec is a proton pump inhibitor (PPI).
-All PPIs reduce the amount of hydrochloric acid produced and secreted in a patient’s stomach by reducing the effectiveness of the proton pump in gastric parietal cells.
+Prilosec (the brand name of omeprazole) is a proton pump inhibitor (PPI).
+All PPIs reduce the amount of acid produced and secreted in a patient’s stomach by reducing the effectiveness of the proton pump in gastric parietal cells.
 These cells are located in the lining of the stomach, and are the last step in the process that produces stomach acid.

-By blocking the proton pump, PPIs can help treat numerous medical conditions, including:
+By blocking the proton pump, the use of proton pump inhibitors can help treat numerous medical conditions, including:

 - Acid reflux disease, or gastroesophageal reflux disease (GERD),